matze/wastebin/README.md

   in-memory database is used.
 * `WASTEBIN_MAX_BODY_SIZE` number of bytes to accept for POST requests.
 Defaults to 1 MB.
+* `WASTEBIN_PASSWORD_SALT` salt used to hash user passwords used for encrypting pastes.
 * `WASTEBIN_SIGNING_KEY` sets the key to sign cookies.
 If not set, a random key will be generated which means cookies will become invalid after restarts and paste creators will not be able to delete their pastes anymore.